-This is the most important section of the STAR approach as it is where you will need to demonstrate and highlight the skills and personal attributes that the question is testing.
-Now that you have set the context of your story, you need to explain what you did.
-In doing so, you will need to remember the following:
+This step is the crux of the STAR approach, where you demonstrate and highlight the skills and personal attributes being tested by the question.
+Once you have set the context, explain what actions you took.
+Keep the following points in mind:

-- Steer clear of technical information, unless it is crucial to your story.
+- Avoid excessive technical jargon unless it is crucial to your narrative.